FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Extended Statistics and Quality Assessment Details

 \subsection{The Evidence Gap: Funnel Analysis}

 We quantify the evidence gap, defined as the discrepancy between facts present in Wikidata and those successfully grounded in Wikipedia, via a deterministic attribution funnel.
 We analyze the subset of FactSynsets where the subject has at least one Wikidata sitelink to a target language $\ell$.
 The funnel tracks retention through three primary stages.
 First, \emph{Page Retrieval} requires that the sitelink resolves to a valid, non-redirect, non-disambiguation page in the dump.
 Second, \emph{Unit Construction} requires that the parser extracts at least one valid evidence unit (sentence, infobox field, or table cell) after filtering empty pages and parse failures.
 Third, \emph{Matching} requires that the alignment pipeline identifies at least one FactSense for the fact within the scoped page content.
+Table~\ref{tab:funnel_breakdown} reports macro-averaged retention rates across languages within each tier, where each language receives equal weight.
+We also compute a micro-average weighted by the number of sitelink-conditioned candidate synsets in each language.
+Micro-averages are consistently higher because high-resource languages exhibit higher yield and dominate volume (micro-average Matching Success: Tier 1 $=$ 0.82, Tier 2 $=$ 0.60, Tier 3 $=$ 0.39).